lucabarletta/SampleBundler/README.md

 **Arguments:**
 - `--source` or `-s`: The directory to display.
-- `--folders-only`: An optional flag to only display folders in the tree structure.
+- `--folders-only`: An optional flag to only display folders in the tree structure. [optional]
+- `--run-discover`: Add an optional flag to show filename patterns and their counts. [optional]

 **Example:**
 ```bash